LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   * Grid panel button bar update to show 2nd row of items in md/sm layout
   * Move page size menu into page number menu
   * Display ResponsiveMenuButtonGroup submenus inline with header and divider
+  * Add ResponsiveMenuButton as a simple wrapper for app buttons to use

 ### version 2.158.1
 *Released*: 27 April 2022